 Despite this clout, Alexander Hamilton had enemies among his political circles.
 One of his most famous opponents was Aaron Burr, who would later become the nation’s third vice president — and the man responsible for Hamilton’s death.

-The Origins Of The Epic Feud Between Hamilton And Aaron Burr
+The Origins Of The Epic Feud Between Alexander Hamilton And Aaron Burr

-Aaron Burr was a highly influential politician before he became known as the man who killed Alexander Hamilton.
+The story of how Alexander Hamilton died begins with Aaron Burr.
+The latter was a highly influential politician before he became known as the man who killed Alexander Hamilton.
 In fact, the two men shared several similarities: They were both lawyers, both served as officers in the Revolutionary War, and both held powerful offices, with Burr elected as Thomas Jefferson’s vice president in 1800.

 Despite all the ways in which they were alike, Alexander Hamilton and Aaron Burr couldn’t have held more different political views.
 Hamilton was a Federalist who advocated for a centralized government and for the presidency to be a lifetime position.
 Meanwhile, Burr was a Republican who preferred states’ rights over a central government and was wary of the powers that the president could wield.